 “Who likes a non-personalized birthday cake?” she screamed.

-That is how integral personalization is, in customer experience, since always, not just in digital era.
+That is how integral personalization is, in customer experience, since always, not just in the digital era.

 Well, we are way past the discussion around “Is personalization important, is it required, and how much does it help…?”

 “Personalization is a must” is a strongly-established fact.

 In a previous blog, 10 Personalization Challenges: Are You Stuck With Any of These?
 I had listed the major challenges that most brands face in adopting personalization.

 In this one, there are ways suggested to help you navigate through those challenges.

 Although businesses know that they can achieve 5-8 times the ROI through personalization, they hold back from adopting it in its full form because of the scalability challenges.
 They keep themselves limited to personalized emails or product recommendations.